-- IV.2 Based on the (extremely simplistic) model of the Sun above, which component of the spectrum comes from the Sun's surface?
-Which is due to its atmosphere? - IV.3 Your TA will also put light from a couple of gas tubes through the same optics that will produce emission lines above/below the solar spectrum.
-Can you identify these gases in the solar spectrum? - IV.4 How many lines of hydrogen can you find in the solar spectrum?
-(List which ones.) - IV.5 Have your TA identify the sodium absorption lines.
+IV.2 Based on the (extremely simplistic) model of the Sun above, which component of the spectrum comes from the Sun's surface?
+Which is due to its atmosphere?

+- IV.3 Your TA will also put light from a couple of gas tubes through the same optics that will produce emission lines above/below the solar spectrum.
+Are these gases present in the solar spectrum?
+Explain. - IV.4 How many lines of hydrogen can you find in the solar spectrum?
+(List which ones.)

+IV.5 Have your TA identify the sodium absorption lines.
 What color are they in?
 What color are sodium (emission) lamps?
-(Hint: Think back to the last Light and Color lab.)
+(Hint: Think back to the Light and Color lab.)
 Explain the reason for the similarity.